-- Only you and your network engineering colleagues can make the final decision about the best approach for your network, but you may want to see BCP84/RFC3704, March 2004. - I would note, however, that strict mode unicast reverse path forwarding ("strict uRPF") is not a good idea for the multihomed environment typical of I2 universities due to route asymmetry. - I would also urge you to review (April 19, 2006) draft-savola-bcp84-urpf-experiences-00.txt - Quoting RFC3704 "Ingress Access Lists require typically manual maintenance, but are the most bulletproof when done properly..."
+- Only you and your network engineering colleagues can make the final decision about the best approach for your network, but you may want to see BCP84/RFC3704, March 2004. - I would note, however, that strict mode unicast reverse path forwarding ("strict uRPF") is not a good idea for the multihomed environment typical of I2 universities due to route asymmetry issues.
+I would also urge you to review "Experiences from Using Unicast RPF" (January 23rd, 2008) tools.ietf.org/html/draft-savola-bcp84-urpf-experiences-03 - Quoting RFC3704, "Ingress Access Lists require typically manual maintenance, but are the most bulletproof when done properly..."